Putin’s purge of ‘traitors’ scoops up pensioners, foodies and peaceniks

 “It makes me really angry,” said Anastasia, who asked that her surname not be used for security reasons.
 “On top of anger, I feel a kind of desperation and sadness and regret, specifically a regret that there is nothing good in the future any more.”

-Cars carrying imperial flags and bearing the letter Z, a symbol of support for the war have appeared in Russian cities and towns.
+Cars carrying imperial flags and bearing the letter Z, a symbol of support for the war, have appeared in Russian cities and towns.

 “It’s hard to believe that these people are real and that they actually believe that this military operation is a way to save Russia, because none of this is going to bring any good,” she said.